jackdewinter/pyscan/README.md

 Our team's development is primarily done on Windows systems.
 As such, any examples that we present will typically be Windows CMD scripts.
-We have a project note to provide Bash scripts for the project soon.
+We have a project note to supply Bash scripts for the project soon.

 ## Using This Project On Itself - Setup

 For the Project Summarizer project itself, there is a `ptest.cmd` script that allows for various modes to be used in executing PyTest against the project.
 These different modes allow for more focused testing depending on the needs of the developer at the time.
-Those different modes use environment variables to specify how to execute PyTest, and for the purpose of this documentation, those variables are ignored to provide a clearer picture of how the Project Summarizer tool works.
+Those different modes use environment variables to specify how to execute PyTest, and for the purpose of this documentation, those variables are ignored to supply a clearer picture of how the Project Summarizer tool works.

 With those other environment variables out of the way, the heart of the script is the `PYTEST_ARGS` environment variable.
 Under normal operation, that environment variable is set to: